juliapampus/EDC/extensions/control-plane/api/data-management/README.md

 ## Authentication

-The submodule `:extensions:control-plane:api:data-management:api-configuration` **requires**, that an implementation of the `AuthenticationService` interface was registered.
+The submodule `:extensions:control-plane:api:data-management:data-management-api-configuration` **requires**, that an implementation of the
+`AuthenticationService` interface was registered.
 Therefor you have to add an authentication module to your dependencies (e.g. `:extensions:common:auth:auth-tokenbased` or `:extensions:common:auth:auth-basic`).